jimporter/mike/README.md

 If you'd like to specify a title for this version that doesn't match the version string, you can pass `-t TITLE`/`--title=TITLE` as well.
 If `version` already exists, this command will *also* update all of the pre-existing aliases for it.
+If you want to move an alias from a previous version to this version (e.g. when releasing a new version and updating a `latest` alias), you can pass `-u`/`--update-aliases` to allow this.

 Finally, to push your docs to a remote branch, simply add `-p`/`--push` to your command.